-- 1. Anyone crewing an engine in combat situations must be authorized in siege combat. - 2.
-Crew members wishing to defend an engine may do so as long as all action takes place at
+- 1. Anyone crewing an engine in combat situations must be authorized in siege. - 2.
+Engineers wishing to defend an engine may do so as long as all action takes place at least 5 feet from the engine.

-- least 5 feet from the engine. - 3.
-Siege personnel may choose to leave the engine and fight if they wish.
-Remember, if the number of crewmembers at the engine goes below the minimum number required for that class machine, it may not be operated. - 4.
-Siege engine crews are to be treated as any other fighter on the field.
+- 3. Siege engineers may choose to leave the engine and fight if they wish.
+Remember, if the number of crew members at the engine goes below the minimum number required for that class of machine, it may not be operated and must be removed from the field and 'safed'. - 4.
+Siege engineers are to be treated as any other fighter on the field.
 If they are authorized for other weapons forms and have a secondary weapon, they may use it.
-If not, they may be killed as an unarmed opponent; if they yield, do not strike them.
+If not, they may be killed as an unarmed opponent; if they yield, DO NOT strike them.